apohllo/ror-tasks/task-1/Readme.md

   * setting the state of the item to uncompleted
   * changing the description of an item
   * conversion of the list to text with the following format

   ```
   - [ ] Uncompleted item
   - [x] Completed item
   ```

   * sorting the items by name
 11. Implement the `TodoClass` according to the above tests.
+12. Upload your changes to your github repository.

 ## Homework ##